grzegorzjudas/simple-api/README.md

 **SYSTEM_MODULE_DEFAULT**

 If empty, throws an error when no module name has been provided in the URL.
 If set, in case of lack of module name, API looks for one in this option and runs it.

+**SYSTEM_LANGUAGE_DEFAULT**

+If provided, API falls back to this language in case no language requested in Accept-Language header is found and the requests accept any other language (*).

 **SYSTEM_ALLOW_CROSSORIGIN** <sup>Not Yet Supported</sup>